-1. Uniforms must be worn properly at all times while at RCSA:
+Uniforms must be worn properly at all times while at RCSA:

-- a.
-Students must be in complete uniform when they are on campus at RCSA. - b.
-Pants must be secured at the waist.
-Sagging pants will result in disciplinary action. - c.
-Uniforms are expected to remain intact and appropriately worn throughout the entire day at school. - d.
-Students who ride the bus must be in complete uniform when they get on the bus at the bus stop.
-Since students must be in complete uniform when they arrive, and they are not allowed to change clothes. on the bus, they must already be in complete uniform as they get on the bus. - e.
-PE uniforms must be worn during scheduled PE time.
+- Uniforms are available online for purchase. - Students must be in complete uniform when they arrive at RCSA. - Clothing should be neat and clean. - Only the approved RCSA outerwear is permitted.
+They will be available online. - Uniforms are expected to remain intact and appropriately worn throughout the entire day at school.
+Uniform shirts MUST be worn under any type of outerwear.
+Students must remain in full uniform until after they leave RCSA. - Fridays are Spirit Days; all students wear a spirit shirt (their grade color, club shirt or RCSA t- shirt) with jeans.
+Jeans must be blue denim with no rips. - If your PE class requires PE uniforms, PE uniforms must be worn during scheduled PE time.
 PE uniforms must be blue shorts and grey t-shirts.
 T-shirts will have the RCSA logo.
 Sleeveless t-shirts will NOT be allowed.
 During colder weather, grey, black, or navy blue sweatpants will be allowed.
 Shorts and sweatpants do not have to have the RCSA logo.

-2. Shoes:
+Shoes:

-- a.
-Shoes must be closed toed dress shoes, or athletic shoes.
-Shoes must be worn at all times. - b.
-The emphasis regarding shoes is safety for that reason, all shoelaces must be tied properly, all buckles fastened, all straps must be secured or velcroed nothing may dangle or drag from the shoe.
+- Shoes must be closed-toed athletic/walking shoes, loafers, sneakers, or conservative dress - No roller shoes or light-up athletic shoes are permitted. - The emphasis regarding shoes is safety for that reason, all shoelaces must be tied properly, all buckles fastened, all straps must be secured or velcroid - nothing may dangle or drag from the shoe. - Crocs, slippers, boots of any kind, high heels (no more than one inch), thin-soled shoes, moccasins, flip-flops, or open-toed shoes are not permitted.

-- c.
-Slippers or thin soled shoes, moccasins, flip-flops, crocs or open-toed shoes are not permitted - d.
-Boots, Uggs, and high-heeled shoes are not permitted Heels on shoes may not be higher than one (1) inch.
-Roller shoes, "wheelies" or shoes with wheels are not permitted.